 Akane Sano's Portfolio

 Akane Sano is a Research Scientist in Affective Computing Group at MIT Media Lab, and a visiting scientist/lecturer at People-Aware Computing Lab, Cornell University.

-She has been working on multi-modal wearable and mobile human sensing, data analysis/modeling and application development for affective computing, and health and wellbeing.
+She works on multi-modal wearable and mobile human sensing, data analysis/modeling and application development for affective computing, and health and wellbeing.

 She obtained her PhD in 2015 at MIT Media Lab.